hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/learning_notes.md

 ## Layers & Dimensions 😱😱😱
+### Multiple Inputs
+* We often see one input in NN, but in fact it allows multiple inputs.
+  * For example, such as `Concatenate()` which concatenate multiple inputs of the same shape at the concatenation axis to form 1 tensor.
+[Check the code example here][54]
+    * The 2 branches in this code are using different "dilation rate".
+The Dilation rate decides the kernel's receptive field's size.
+Comparing with `dilation_rate=1`, larger rate will fill more 0 around the kernel of dilation_rate as 1, which is a computationally effecient method to increase the kernel's receptive field's size.
+[See example here][55].
+    * Meanwhile, using different receptive field sizes for kernels here allows each branch to generate different feature maps.
+  * Besides concatenation, we can also do other operations to put multiple inputs together, such as `add`, `dot`, `multiple`, etc.
+* Note!
+The input here doesn't have to bethe first layer of NN.
+Each input can be a sequence of layers, and finally all these inputs merged at a certain layer.
+  * It's like an NN has multiple branches, and each branch do different types of work with the same original input data

 ### Hidden Layers
 * Having more units in a layer, also means having higher dimensional space representaton, will allow you to learn more complex representation.
   * Imagine this allows you to cut an image into smaller pieces for learning.